Jonniebarnsley/esgf-download/README.md

 - `Lmon`: land surface (monthly)

 ### Adding New Models
-Add new models to the `models` list and specify variant labels if needed:
+Add new models to the `models` list and specify variant labels and grid labels if needed:

 ```yaml
 data: